-Its maker, Emma Stebbins was, in 1868, the first woman ever to receive a public art commission in the City of New York.
+Its maker, Emma Stebbins was, in 1863, the first woman (and first openly gay) ever to receive a public art commission in the City of New York.

 Its earthly raison d’être is its commemoration of the Croton Reservoir water system which led to the end of a cholera outbreak in the city in the 1840s.